rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/Using PHP Wrappers.md

 PHP Wrappers allow us to access different I/O streams at the application level, including standard input/output, file descriptors, and memory streams.
 ## Input Filters
-PHP Filters are a type of PHP wrappers,
+PHP Filters are a type of PHP wrappers, where we can pass different types of inputs and have it filtered by the filter type we specify.
+We can access the PHP filter wrapper using `php://filter/`.

+The filter wrapper has multiple parameters, but main ones required for an attack are `resource` and `read`.